-- consider equitable distribution, both geographically and social-economically, of capital project dollars spent is considered; - · are intended to meet state and federal requirements.
+- provide equitable distribution, both geographically and social-economically, of capital project dollars spent-is considered; - are intended to meet state and federal requirements.

 CF2f.
 The following factors may be considered to prioritize the projects (this list is in priority order of importance):